Stavropol State Agrarian University: History

-1930 – as a result of Moscow Zootechnic Institute’s reorganization four education institutions were established: Moscow Zootechnic Institute of horse breeding based on the Horse Breeding Faculty, Moscow Cattle Institute, Moscow Sheep-breeding Institute and Moscow Veterinarian Institute.
-Moscow Sheep-breeding institute had been working in Moscow for two years and then was moved completely in Northern Caucasus to put the main production base – fine-wooled sheep-breeding - closer.
+1930 – as a result of Moscow Zootechnic Institute's reorganization four education institutions were established: Moscow Zootechnic Institute of horse breeding based on the Horse Breeding Faculty, Moscow Cattle Institute, Moscow Sheep-breeding Institute and Moscow Veterinarian Institute.

-1933 – Krasnodar Sheep-breeding Institute and Taganrog Institute Department of dairy&meat cattle breeding joined the Institute.
+1933 – Krasnodar Sheep-breeding Institute and Taganrog Institute Department of dairy&meat cattle breeding joined the institute.
 It was renamed as Northern Caucasian Zootechnic Institute.

 1940 - All-Soviet Union Sheep Breeding Research Institute of People's Commissariat for Agriculture.

 1970 – Institution Preparation Department was established.
-Admission was performed by agricultural ventures’, agrarian production leaders’ and joiners’ specialities.

-1976 – the Institute was awarded with Order of the Red Banner of Labour for merits of highly skilled agrarian specialists’ training, for development and implement of scientific achievements into agrarian performance.
+1976 – the institute was awarded with Order of the Red Banner of Labour for merits of highly skilled agrarian specialists’ training, for development and implement of scientific achievements into agrarian performance.

 1994 - State Higher Education Committee made a decision to transform the Institution into the Stavropol State Agricultural Academy.

-2001 – the Academy was renamed as Stavropol State Agrarian University.
+2001 – the academy was renamed as Stavropol State Agrarian University.